hannahkollmann/Crowdfunding_ETL/README.md

 <br>

 #### Part 4: Create the Crowdfunding Database
-1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site..
+1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks.
 2. Use the information from the ERD to create a table schema for each CSV file.
 Note: Remember to specify the data types, primary keys, foreign keys, and other constraints.
 3. Save the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
 4. Create a new Postgres database, named crowdfunding_db.